The Notice to Appear and the Start of Legal Proceedings in Immigration Court

 The Notice to Appear (NTA) is the official document that starts removal proceedings against a foreign national.
-It will require them to appear in immigration court.
+It will require them to appear in immigration court for the initial Master Calendar hearing.
 You may receive an NTA by mail or in person, or it may be sent to your attorney.
 A foreign national will be allowed at least 10 days between receiving the NTA and going to their first court hearing, although you can waive this requirement.
 (Many foreign nationals waive the requirement if they are being held in a detention facility and cannot arrange for release on bond.)

 Before you go to the hearing, you should review the NTA to make sure that you understand it and are prepared to correct any mistakes on it.
 For example, if your name or address is incorrect, you should correct the error so that you can receive mail regarding your case.